La Vista biotech firm Streck acquired by Chicago-based company

 Chicago-based Madison Industries has acquired La Vista-based biotech company Streck.

-Streck’s comprehensive suite of quality-control and diagnostic products “further expands Madison’s leading portfolio of medical and life science solutions,” Madison Industries said in a press release.
+Streck’s comprehensive suite of quality-control and diagnostic products “further expands Madison’s leading portfolio of medical and life science solutions,” Madison Industries said in a news release.

 Streck develops and manufactures laboratory products.
 Madison Industries describes itself as “one of the world’s largest privately held companies.”